 A credit report is a document put together by credit bureaus and which details how you have used credit over the years.
 Your credit report will show your:

 - Personal information including your name and address (current and previous)

 - Employment: current and previous

 - Open and closed credit/loan accounts, account payment history, all outstanding balances

 - Credit inquiries

 - Collections, bankruptcies, lawsuits, foreclosures, if any

 Essentially, it shows your financial history, how you have used credit in the past, and how you are currently managing your debts.
-Lenders report all these information to the credit bureaus and they update your credit report on a regular basis.
+Lenders report all this information to the credit bureaus and they update your credit report on a regular basis.